The Thomas Crown Affair (1968 film): Plot

 A reward offer entices the wife of the getaway driver, Erwin Weaver, to inform on him for $25,000.
 Vicki finds out that he was hired by a man he never saw but whose voice he heard (via a microphone).
 She tries placing Erwin in the same room as Crown, but there is no hint of recognition on either's part.

 While Vicki is clearly closing in on Crown, even using the Internal Revenue Service (IRS) as leverage against his liquid assets, he forces her to realize the extent of her conflicted emotions.
-When she seemingly persuades him to negotiate an end, Eddy stubbornly refuses to make any deal, leaving her torn between the men, her convictions, and her heart.
+When she seemingly persuades him to negotiate an end, Malone stubbornly refuses to make any deal, leaving her torn between the men, her convictions, and her heart.

 Crown organizes another robbery exactly like the first with different accomplices and tells Vicki where the "drop" will be, because he has to know for sure that she is on his side.
 The robbery goes off like clockwork.

 Choosing her loyalty, Vicki and the police stake out the cemetery, where they watch one of the robbers make the drop, then lie in wait to ambush Crown.
-However, when his Rolls-Royce arrives, he has sent a messenger in his place, with a telegram inviting her to either bring the money and join him or keep the car as a concession prize.
-Reflexively smiling at him eluding her trap, she soon realizes she had revealed her hand yet gained nothing in return.
+However, when his Rolls-Royce arrives, he has sent a messenger in his place, with a telegram inviting her to either bring the money and join him or to keep the car as a consolation prize.
+Reflexively smiling at his eluding her trap, she soon realizes she had revealed her hand yet gained nothing in return.
 Tearing the telegram to bits, she strews the pieces to the wind, tearfully staring at the sky while Crown escapes unruffled overhead.